Back to Blog

 The well of Badr marks where Muslims set up camp before the battle.
 Prophet Muhammad (PBUH) made tactical decisions here and prayed through the night.
 You can see the ancient well where companions drew water before facing their enemies.

-Standing here humbles you as you imagine the Prophet’s complete dependence on Allah.
-This well witnessed the planning and preparation that led to Islam’s first major victory.
+Standing here humbles you as you imagine the Prophet's complete dependence on Allah.
+This well witnessed the planning and preparation that led to Islam's first major victory.
+It's essential among Islamic places in Badar, requiring respectful reflection.

 3. Martyrs' Graveyard (Badr Shohada)